 WHERE TO STAY IN JOHOR BAHRU

-In case you would like to spend overnight in Johor Bahru, here are available accommodations near JB Sentral.
+In case you would like to spend overnight in Johor Bahru, here are available accommodations near JB Sentral and along the city center.

 - Grand Paragon Hotel – 9 minutes away Check rate and availability here